Operation Sheridan: Crown Prosecution Service authorises charges in relation to the alleged misconduct of senior local government officers in Liverpool City Council and Lancashire County Council | Crown Prosecution Service

 The CPS has authorised Lancashire Police to charge four people in relation to the alleged misconduct of senior local government officers in Liverpool City Council and Lancashire County Council.

-David McElhinney, 62, Phillip Halsall, 64, and Gerard Fitzgerald, 60, were charged yesterday (23 August 2022) with misconduct in Public Office and procuring the misconduct of others.
+David McElhinney, 62, Phillip Halsall, 64, and Gerard Fitzgerald, 60, were recently (23 August 2022) charged with misconduct in Public Office and procuring the misconduct of others.

 Geoffrey Driver, 77, has been charged with taking revenge against a police witness.
 All four defendants are due to appear at Manchester Magistrates’ Court on 12 October 2022.